All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 3. All-electron Implementation with Numeric Atomic Orbitals Basis for Extended Periodic Systems

 \subsubsection{3.3.a Local RI technique}

 In contrast to the molecular case, where the RI-V method (Eq. \ref{eq:RI-V}) can be directly applied, solving for these coefficients in periodic systems presents significant difficulties.
 One major obstacle arises from the long-range nature of two-centered and three-centered integrals, necessitating the use of Ewald summation techniques in the integral construction.
 While notable progress has been made in recent years on addressing this challenge \cite{sun2017gaussian,ye2021fast}, it remains a highly nontrivial task to implement them.
-Additionally, it is worth noting that the computational cost of computing and storing AO triple coefficients scales as $O(N_{b}^2N_{k}^2)$ where $N_b$ represents the number of basis functions, and $N_k$ represents the number of k-points, and thus it is computationally quite expensive.
-To address these issues, FHI-aims implementation utilizes the LRI (Local Resolution of Identity) approximation \cite{ihrig2015accurate}.
-Within the LRI approximation, the ABFs are used to expand the product of two NAOs by restricting the ABFs to those centered on the two atoms on which the NAOs are centered on.
-In quantum chemistry community, this two-center LRI scheme is also referred to as the Pair-Atom RI (PARI) approximation \cite{merlot2013attractive,wirz2017resolution}.
+Additionally, it is worth noting that the computational cost of computing and storing AO triple coefficients scales as $O(N_{aux}N_{b}^2N_{k}^2)$ where $N_b$ represents the number of basis functions, and $N_k$ represents the number of k-points, and thus the RI-V formalism is computationally quite expensive.
+To address these issues, FHI-aims implementation utilizes the LRI (Local Resolution of Identity) approximation,, called RI-LVL in Ref.~\cite{ihrig2015accurate}.
+Within the LRI approximation, the ABFs are used to expand the product of two NAOs are limited to those ABFs centered on the same two atoms on which the NAOs are centered.
+In the quantum chemistry community, this two-center LRI scheme is also referred to as the Pair-Atom RI (PARI) approximation \cite{merlot2013attractive,wirz2017resolution}.
 In the context of periodic systems, the LRI approximation has been implemented for hybrid exchange-correlation functionals for DFT\cite{levchenko2015hybrid,lin2020accuracy}, MP2\cite{ren2012resolution,zhang2019main}, RPA\cite{ren2012resolution,shi2024subquadratic} and GW \cite{ren2021all} methods within the NAO basis framework.

 In real space, the two NAOs, labeled as $m$ and $n$, can originate from different unit cells, denoted by two Bravais lattice vectors $\mathbf{R}_m$ and $\mathbf{R}_n$.
-The LRI approximation for periodic systems implies that:
+The LRI approximation for periodic systems implies that:\cite{levchenko2015hybrid}

 where $M$ and $N$ constitute the atoms on which AO basis functions $ \varphi_m$ and $ \varphi_n$ are centered, and the summation over the ABFs is restricted to those ABFs centered on those atoms.
 By minimizing the self Coulomb repulsion of the expansion error given by Eq. \ref{eq:RI-LVL}, the expansion coefficient can be determined as\cite{ihrig2015accurate}